grace-anderson/code-quiz/README.md

 # Code Quiz Challenge

 ## Purpose
-As an aspiring full-stack web developer, you can use this code quiz challenge to prepare for coding assessments often required as part of an interview process.
+As an aspiring full-stack web developer, use this code quiz challenge to prepare for coding assessments often required for the interview process.
 The timed quiz, comprised of multiple-choice questions, can keep your score from each attempt for you to monitor your improvement or compare your progress with your peers.

 [Deployed coding quiz application](https://grace-anderson.github.io/code-quiz/)

 ## Usage
-The user can click through this interactive coding quiz, finally entering initials to save the high score before resetting and starting over
+The user can click through this interactive coding quiz, entering initials to save the their score before resetting and starting over

 On the quiz home page, the user starts by clicking the "Start Quiz" button.
 This click event initiates a 75 second timer, which starts reducing by 1 second increments, and presents the first of fifteen multi-choice questions.
 - A correct answer displays a "correct" message